nev-r/now-answer-me/lib/README.md

 <hr/>

-instead of a string, `command` can be multiple strings which will activate the same route
+instead of a string, `command` can be multiple strings which will activate the same command
 instead of a string, `response` can be a function which returns text to respond with
 ```js
 addCommand({ command: ["echo", "echothis"], response: echoSomething });